goatshriek/stumpless/docs/CONTRIBUTING.md

 the issues and see if there is anything there that you think you can tackle!
 In particular, the 'help wanted' and 'good first issue' labels mark issues that need attention and are relatively simple to fix, respectively.

+The [development notes](development.md) have a getting started section for newcomers to the project, and are worth a read.

 #### No, I mean I **really** don't know where to start